TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-ssis-ir-management-general-start-stop.md

 The possible solutions are:

-* Increase the quota size of your SSISDB.
+* Increase the quota size of your SSISDB
 * Change the configuration of SSISDB to reduce the size by:

-   * Reducing the retention period and number of project versions.
+   * Reducing the retention period and number of project versions
-   * Reducing the retention period of the log.
+   * Reducing the retention period of the log
-   * Changing the default level of the log.
+   * Changing the default level of the log

 ### CatalogDbBelongsToAnotherIR